Videoboodschap van Prinses Máxima en minister Verhagen op de European SME Week Summit

 A coach can help you write a solid business plan.
 Ask the right questions.
 Focus.
 Set priorities.
 Think big.
 And help you obtain the finance you need.

-you are on the right path.
-Challenge you to move forward.
+self-confidence.
+Confirm that you are on the right path.
+Challenge you to move

 And introduce you to other people who can help.